 What is ACE?

-The Attest Centre of Excellence (ACE) serves as a hub of best practice and research advice for those wanting to gather consumer data on Attest.
+The Attest Centre of Expertise (ACE) serves as a hub of best practice and research advice for those wanting to gather consumer data on Attest.
 To most people outside of the insight team, gathering and analysing consumer research can seem daunting; a need to prove ROI and make crucial business decisions hangs on getting actionable data, so you don’t want to ask the wrong questions, or ask the right questions in the wrong way.

 The ACE team exists to help people get the most out of our platform, and more broadly to educate anyone that is new to research on how to do it well.